-Quick backstory: I was a chunky monkey from infancy into my young adult years.
+Quick backstory: I was a chunky monkey from infancy into my adult years.
 And family members – who were rail-thin – never let me forget it.

 One Christmas, a relative spotted me in my – I thought – beautiful, new scarlet robe and told me that I looked like Santa Claus.

 Let’s unpack: Eating Well on the Road Part 1:

 Happily, life today is a little better for our curvy friends.
 The modern world has given us Christina Aguilera singing Beautiful and Lady Gaga rocking Born this Way.